CDCgov/prime-reportstream/prime-router/docs/jurisdiction-connection-status.md

+## Supported Jurisdictions

-## Last updated: May 3, 2021
+## Last updated: May 19, 2021

-## Status Definitions and Currrent List
+ReportStream is currently live and in development in the following jurisdictions:

 ### Live
 * Definition
   * ReportStream is approved to send live, clinical data to the jurisdiction
-* Sender expectations
-  * Senders that have a live connection with ReportStream can assume their data will be sent to these properly routed to these jurisdictions as long as their facilities have been properly reported
 * Current jurisdictions
+  * Alabama
   * Arizona
-  * Florida
+  * Colorado
   * Louisiana
+  * Mississippi
   * Montana
+  * New Mexico
   * North Dakota
   * Ohio
   * Pennsylvania
   * Texas

-### Configured
-* Definition
-  * ReportStream has completed technical work and is waiting on a sender and/or final jurisdiction approval
-* Sender expectations
-  * Senders that have a live connection with ReportStream may expect that their data will begin to be sent to these jurisdictions in the next 1-2 weeks, as long as their facilities have been properly reported
-  * Senders must continue to dual report to the state
-* Current jurisdictions
-  * Alabama
-  * Colorado
-  * Guam
-  * Mississippi
   * Vermont

-### Building
+### In development
 * Definition
-  * ReportStream has approval from the state to build a connection and is actively working on the integration
+  * ReportStream has approval from the jurisdiction to build a connection and is actively working on the integration
-* Sender expectations
-  * Senders that have a live connection with ReportStream should expect to continue to report data manually to the state
 * Current jurisdictions
   * California
   * Massachusetts
   * New Hampshire
   * New Jersey
+  * Guam
   * Washington
   * Wisconsin

+Note: When ReportStream is “Live” with a state, each sender may still need to register their facility information with the state before sending production data to the state.